BhaveshNank/JavaChatApp/README.md

 A Java-based multi-client chat application with a GUI server and GUI clients.
 The server accepts connections, manages active users, and relays messages.
-Clients can send broadcasts, private DMs, view active users, and—if they’re admins—kick users.
+Clients can send broadcasts, private DMs, view active users, and if they’re admin they can kick users.
 The first client to join becomes the **coordinator** automatically.

 ---